 - The facility will be wiped down throughout the day including high traffic areas and all door handles, tables, chairs, toilets, etc.

-- Disinfecting wipes will continue to be available throughout the facility and in changing areas.
+- Disinfecting wipes will continue to be available for your use throughout the facility and in changing areas.

-- The use of pool toys in our lessons is being scaled back and all toys and equipment that may be used will be disinfected between uses.
+- The use of pool toys in our lessons is being scaled back.

 - Additional deep cleans will be utilized as needed or recommended.